stuartj073/music-box/TESTING.md

 ### W3C Validator

-I utlised the W3C validator to ensure every page on the site was up to standard and that there was no html errors left unturned.
+I utilised the W3C validator to ensure every page on the site was up to standard and that there was no HTML errors left unturned.

 1. [Home](docs/readme/testing/home-page.png)